Context and Diversity Matter: The Emergence of In-Context Learning in World Models: Introduction

 The ability to predict future environmental states is crucial for reasoning and decision-making in both animals and humans.
 Inspired by this principle, constructing predictive models, especially the world model~\cite{Ha2018WorldM}, to forecast environmental dynamics and outcomes forms the foundation for enabling agents to plan effective decisions and behaviors~\cite{hafner2025mastering, zhang2023storm, mazzaglia2024genrl, samsamimastering, alonso2024diffusion}.
 Consequently, world models are widely applied in fields such as navigation~\cite{bar2024navigation, NEURIPS2021_cc4af25f, koh2021pathdreamer, duan2024learning, liu-etal-2025-world}, autonomous driving~\cite{Hu2023GAIA1AG, russell2025gaia, NEURIPS2024_a6a066fb, zhang2024copilotd, wang2024driving}, robotics~\cite{10161243, wu2023daydreamer, hansen2024tdmpc, pang2025learning, 10.5555/3692070.3694630, barcellona2025dream}, and are considered a cornerstone of embodied artificial intelligence.

 Despite their proven effectiveness across various applications, previous prediction frameworks largely rely on static world models optimized for zero-shot, few-shot, or instantaneous performance.
 In contrast, humans and animals achieve real-time adaptation~\cite{vorhees2014assessing} through predictive coding—a process where prediction errors drive attention, generate feedback, and motivate learning and adjustment~\cite{rao1999predictive, salvatori2023survey}.
 For instance, when confronted with rare environments, humans experience surprise yet rapidly recalibrate their predictions for that setting, whereas static models continue to fail unless explicitly retrained on the relevant data.
 The ability to dynamically modify predictive mechanisms based on observational evidence, rather than relying solely on fixed parametric memory and external mapping modules, can effectively enable the model to adapt to environments unseen during training.
-This capability can be effectively addressed by In-Context Learning (ICL), as evidenced by recent advances in Large Language Models~\cite{brown2020language}.
-However, the potential of ICL for resolving plasticity in world models, particularly In-Context Environment Learning (ICEL), remains largely underexplored in current literature.
-Addressing this gap could further improve the generalization scope for embodied AI.
+This capability can be effectively addressed by In-Context Learning (ICL), as evidenced by recent advances in Large Language Models (LLMs)~\cite{brown2020language}.
+However, existing investigations into ICL primarily focus on language-related tasks or simpler few-shot classification and regression tasks.
+ICL within world models, despite its potential importance, remains largely underexplored.
+Addressing this gap could complete the missing pieces of embodied AI, further improving generalization and self-adaptivity.